Heroics don’t scale.Systems do.

 Three pillars hold the system: pods built of four roles, a process that mandates a client outcome and a reusable artifact from every engagement, and FD/IO — the substrate where field learning lands and returns as capability.

-/ 02 · Advisory
+/ 02 · The standing seat

 § 04 · The pattern